|Prevalence of Human Papillomavirus in Patients With Oral Squamous Cell Carcinoma in Tabriz, Iran|

 |Leila Rahbarnia1, Safar Farajnia2, Gholamreza Bayazian3, Masoud Naderpour4, Hadi Feizi5|

 Objectives: Oral squamous cell carcinoma (OSCC) is one of the commonest malignant neoplasms in the oral cavity.
-Although, human papillomavirus has been considered as one of the oral cancer risk factors, the extent of human papillomavirus (HPV) involvement in Squamous cell carcinoma (SCC) has remained unclear.
-The present study aimed to detect the prevalence of (HPV) in the patients with OSCC from Tabriz, northwest of Iran.
+Although human papillomavirus has been considered as one of the risk factors for oral cancer, the extent of its involvement in squamous cell carcinoma (SCC) has remained unclear.
+The present study aimed to detect the prevalence of HPV in the patients with OSCC in Tabriz, northwest of Iran.

-Materials and Methods: Genomic DNAs of 30normal nonsmoking cases and 30 cases with tongue SCC who undergone surgery in Tabriz, Iran were extracted and used for amplification of HPV L1 fragment using MY09/MY11and GP5/GP6 primers by Polymerase chain reaction (PCR) and nested PCR.
-The positive PCR products were sequenced to confirm presence of HPV.
+Materials and Methods: Genomic DNAs of 30 normal non-smoking cases and 30 cases with tongue SCC who underwent surgery in Tabriz, Iran, were extracted and used for amplification of HPV L1 fragment using MY09/MY11 and GP5/GP6 primers by polymerase chain reaction (PCR) and nested PCR.
+The positive PCR products were sequenced to confirm the presence of HPV.

-Results: Among 30 OSCC samples analyzed, two cases (6.6% of 30) were positive for HPV in PCR performed by MY09/MY11primer, none of them showed positive result with GP5/GP6 primers.
-Nested PCR by MY/GP primers showed higher sensitivity with three positive cases (10% of 30) in SCC subjects.
+Results: Among 30 OSCC samples analyzed, two cases (6.6% of 30) were positive for HPV in PCR performed by MY09/MY11 primer, and none of them showed a positive result with GP5/GP6 primers.
+Nested PCR by MY/GP primers showed higher sensitivity in three positive cases (10% of 30) of SCC subjects.

 Cite By, Google Scholar